 However, in recent years, fresh frozen costal cartilage allograft (Profile) was introduced by MTF Biologics.
-It is processed without terminal irradiation and is cleaned using an antibiotic soak.
+It is processed without irradiation and is cleaned using an antibiotic soak.
 It's available as a sheet which decreases the need to carve the graft.
+See Videos 1, 2 and 3 for the author's technique for using extended spreader grafts, columellar struts and alar contour grafts, respectively.